When Can Baby Start Taking Pap (Everything You Need To Know)

 • Now that all the water has completely drained untie the bag and there you have it, your pap is ready!
 You can cut it into pieces and preserve it in the freezer in transparent bags.

-See also What Happens If Baby Drinks Spoiled Breast Milk
+See also What Happens If You Drink Your Breast Milk?
+What Experts Say

 Read Also: How To Thicken Breast Milk With Oatmeal